Baryon magnetic moments in large-N_c chiral perturbation theory: Effects of the decuplet-octet mass difference and flavor symmetry breaking: Fits to the experimental data

-We are ready to perform a numerical comparison of the theoretical expressions obtained here with the available experimental data \cite{part} through a least-squares fit.
-In order to perform this comparison on an equal footing as in Ref.~\cite{rfm09}, we also use the very same 11 baryon magnetic moments.
-This information is displayed in Table \ref{t:numerical} (second column from left to right).
+We now proceed to perform a numerical comparison of the theoretical expressions obtained here with the available experimental data through a least-squares fit.
+Nowadays, only 10 out of 27 possible magnetic moments are reported in the Review of Particle Physics \cite{part}.
+They correspond to the magnetic moments of the octet baryons (excluding $\mu_{\Sigma^0}$, which has not been measured) and the transition magnetic moment $\mu_{\Lambda\Sigma^0}$, along with $\mu_{\Omega^-}$ and $\mu_{\Delta^+p}$.
+To diversify the data, we use $\mu_{\Delta^{++}}$ reported in Ref.~\cite{lopez}, which was obtained from radiative $\pi^+p$ scattering with a dynamical model.
+We also use two more data, $\mu_{\Sigma^{*0}\Lambda}$ and $\mu_{\Sigma^{*+}\Sigma^+}$, measured recently by the CLAS Collaboration \cite{clas1,clas2}.
+We thus have 13 data points about magnetic moments at our disposal.
+All this information is displayed in the third column (from left to right) of Table \ref{t:fits}.

-The analytic expressions used are written in terms of two sets of parameters: the first one is constituted by $a_1$, $b_2$, $b_3$ and $c_3$ arising from the $1/N_c$ expansion of $A^{kc}$, Eq.~(\ref{eq:akc}), and the latter is formed by $m_1,\ldots,m_4$ arising from the $1/N_c$ expansion of $M^{kc}$, Eq.~(\ref{eq:mmag}).
-The first set plays an important role in the leading order corrections discussed here.